-“Well, they are not going to give them to us, are they now,” he responded.
+“Well, they are not going to give them to us, are they now?” he responded.
 It sparked a contentious discussion about the merits of the plan.
-Battle planning was Graybard expertise, and he insisted he was right.
+Battle planning was Graybard expertise, and he insisted he knew best.

 Frustration started to build inside Josah.
-Unsure if his anger was with Graybard or Eva Marie, he walked away.
+He walked away, unsure if his anger was with Graybard or Eva Marie.
 Eva Marie held her hand up and said, “No more discussion.
 This plan is not for us to decide.”

 “Do you think Father will agree to steal from a merchant?” asked Caleb as Ena edged closer to him.

 Josah closed his eyes and said, “I don’t know.”
 Then he looked at Eva.
 “I can’t stay here if we are going to protect Bon Abbi.”

 Graybard counted to himself before he brought up a problem.
 “There may not be enough days, Josah.
 It took us two days to walk from Filgore Valley to here.”

 “Let’s shorten the time by getting you horses,” Dali said.
 “You can be in Southport by evening.”